 One more time: Protecting your assets isn’t illegal.
 As a man with a family, I’d say it’s an obligation.
 Using offshore entities is one way to accomplish that protection.

-The only real tax benefit an American can take advantage of by going offshore is the Foreign Earned Income Exclusion (FEIE).
-The FEIE allows a U.S. person to exclude up to US$107,600 in earned income per taxpayer (that’s the figure for 2020) if you live and work outside the United States.
+The only real tax benefit that an American can take advantage of by going offshore is the Foreign Earned Income Exclusion (FEIE).
+The FEIE allows a U.S. person to exclude up to US$108,700 in earned income per taxpayer (that’s the figure for 2021) if you live and work outside the United States.

 This isn’t a tax dodge.
-It’s following the U.S. tax code.
+It’s in the U.S. tax code.

-Note, too, on this point, that the United States and Eritrea are the only countries in the world to tax citizens on their worldwide income no matter where they live.
+Note, too, on this point, that the United States is the only developed country in the world to tax its citizens on their worldwide income no matter where they live.
 Other countries tax their citizens only if they reside or earn money in that country.

-I don’t recommend making life decisions based on taxes alone.
-That can translate into miserable living.
-Several U.S. states, including Florida, Texas, and Nevada, impose no personal income tax, but I wouldn’t move to any of those places because, frankly, I don’t find them appealing places to live.
+Making life decisions based on taxes alone makes for miserable living.
+Several U.S. states, including Florida, Texas, and Nevada, impose no personal income tax, but I wouldn’t move to any of those places for that reason.
+I don’t want to live in Florida, Texas, or Nevada.
 No amount of tax savings is going to change that.

-The same holds when going offshore.
-Don’t restructure or reinvent your life just to be able to take advantage of the Foreign Earned Income Exclusion… and don’t choose a country to move to based solely on its approach to taxation.
+The same holds true for going offshore.
+Don’t restructure and reinvent your life just to be able to take advantage of the Foreign Earned Income Exclusion.

 Go offshore for diversification and a better lifestyle.
 When you do, arrange your affairs to take advantage of every (legal) tax benefit available to you in the place where you’ve decided you want to be.